tizhproger/picker/README.md

 >Script will automatically create a folder with the domain name.

-After downloading all necessary media, you can organize them with images_concentrator.
+After downloading all necessary media, you can organize them with **images_concentrator**.
 Open a console and type

 `python *path to script*/images_concentrator.py -a (all files)/ -g (only gifs)/ -i (only images)/ -c (only coubs)`